raimuucka/ArduinoSTM32wiki/Using-a-generic-stm32-board-on-linux-with-Maple-bootloader.md

-Details from @hull on the Arduino forum on how its possible to install and use the Maple bootloader on a generic STM32 board (one that doesn't have the Maple USB reset hardware) on Linux
+Details from @ahull on the Arduino forum on how its possible to install and use the Maple bootloader on a generic STM32 board (one that doesn't have the Maple USB reset hardware) on Linux

 (Apologies for the text formatting in this page. but I wanted to get it into the wiki before it got lost)